frankabeike/Project_Portfolio/Project_Prediction/README.md

 ## Run R-Script

 - **Open the scripts in RStudio or execute them directly in the R console:**
-- Change the file path
+- At line 6, update the path to point to the location of your .csv file.

     ```bash
    source("RShiny_Running_Comparison_and_Prediction.R")